keyasha99/vpn-setup/README.md

 <img src="https://i.imgur.com/H7PBkOt.png" height="80%" width="80%" alt="Start Page"/>
 </p>
 <p>
 This is how your screen will look after you sign in.
-Notice at the bottom of the screen that your current IP address is listed along with your location and provider.
+At the bottom of the screen, your current IP address, location, and provider are listed.
 Click on the Connect button to quickly connect to another server.
 </p>
 <br />